Shin Soreness & Shin Splints

-It is critical that the R.I.C.E. regime is implemented for at least the first 48 to 72 hours.
+The R.I.C.E. regime must be implemented for at least the first 48 to 72 hours.
 Doing this will give you the best possible chance of a full recovery.

 The next phase of treatment (after the first 48 to 72 hours) involves some physiotherapy techniques.
 Applying heat and massage is one of the most effective treatments for speeding up the healing process of the muscles and tendons.

 Determine if the shin splints are due to a biomechanical or overload problem and take appropriate steps to remove the cause.